mit-mc-clas12/documentation/README.md

 4. function to return approx location of 5. and display on minimap
 5. options should be separated and different for client and server, not in utils.
 6. show or make available options of the software versions inside the container
+7. error message if writing scard was not successful
+8. error if pool node doesn't make sense - in that case do not mark as submitted
+9. change   scripts_baseDir  = "/group/clas12/SubMit" to relative path
+10. delete run_job_text